NASA: Space Shuttle

-NASA launched its first commercial satellites on the STS-5 mission and in 1984, the STS-41-C mission conducted the world's first on-orbit satellite servicing mission when the Challenger captured and repaired the malfunctioning Solar Maximum Mission satellite.
-It also had the capability to return malfunctioning satellite to Earth, like it did with the Palapa B2 and Westar 6 satellites.
-Once returned to Earth, the satellites were repaired and relaunched.
+NASA successfully launched commercial satellites on STS-5, and in 1984, the STS-41-C mission conducted the world's first on-orbit satellite servicing operation when Challenger captured and repaired the malfunctioning Solar Maximum Mission satellite.
+The Space Shuttle could also retrieve malfunctioning satellites—like Palapa B2 and Westar 6—and return them to Earth, where they were repaired and eventually relaunched.

-Despite ushering in a new era of spaceflight, where NASA was contracting launch services to commercial companies, the Space Shuttle was criticized for not being as reusable and cost-effective as advertised.
-In 1986, Challenger disaster on the STS-51L mission resulted in the loss of the spacecraft and all seven astronauts on launch, grounding the entire space shuttle fleet for 36 months and forced the 44 commercial companies that contracted with NASA to deploy their satellites to return to expendable launch vehicles.
-When the Space Shuttle returned to flight with the STS-26 mission, it had undergone significant modifications to improve its reliability and safety.
+Despite ushering in an era where NASA could frequently contract launch services for commercial companies, the Space Shuttle drew significant criticism for failing to be as cost-effective or rapidly reusable as initially advertised.
+In 1986, the Challenger disaster during the STS-51L mission resulted in the tragic loss of the orbiter and all seven astronauts, grounding the entire fleet for 36 months.
+This forced the 44 commercial companies that had contracted with NASA to revert to using expendable launch vehicles.
+When the Space Shuttle resumed flights with the STS-26 mission, the program had undergone stringent modifications to enhance safety and reliability.